 10-Minute Tasks for Blog Strategy

 This focus is quick blogging tips for blog strategy.
+You can find all of the tips in the 10-minute tasks series here.

 Because we need boundaries, I chose tasks which can be done in just 10-minutes but would love to hear from you.
 How do you fit strategy building into the margins of your life?